WATREBUCKET666/Xlity.new/README.md

 ## ✨ About
 This project isn’t meant to be realistic or used for anything serious.
-It’s just me messing around and experimenting with ideas.
+It’s just me experimenting, learning, and messing around with ideas.

 ## 🛠️ How You Can Edit the Code
 Feel free to explore the files and change anything you want!

 - Fork the repo
-- Edit the code to your liking
+- Edit or remix the code
 - Make your own version
-- Or just play around with it for fun
+- Use it for learning or just for fun

-This project is open for learning, experimenting, and customizing.
+## 📦 Version
+**Current Version:** 1.0.0
+This is the first release of the project.
+More random updates might come if I feel like adding stuff.

 ## 👤 Author
 Made by **xjty22**